A family and children-friendly guide to hiking the Drakensberg in South Africa. Experience the adventure of a lifetime with the whole family.

 As South African locals, this is probably the most frequently asked question we get from travellers who are interested in travelling to South Africa.
 We plan to write a more detailed post on this topic soon, but the short answer is yes, if you exercise basic streetwise tactics.
 No, we don’t mean that you need a black belt in karate.
 Simply don’t create temptation by wearing flashy and expensive jewellery, hang your camera or smartphone around your neck, carry large wads of cash on you, wander around alone at night or pick up random hitch hikers along the side of the road.
 Drakensberg is relatively safe because it is quite remote and far away from big cities and towns, but it may still be helpful to exercise normal caution anyway.

-If you're extra cautious, we recommend going on guided hiking tours where you are joined by a guide and other hikers to form a bigger group.
-There is safety in numbers - something worth learning from the native springboks and elands you'll likely see on your hikes.
+We recommend going on guided hiking tours if you’re extra cautious.
+You will naturally be joined by a guide and other hikers to form a bigger group.
+There is safety in numbers – something worth learning from the native springboks and elands you’ll likely see on your hikes.

 Is Drakensberg safe for solo travellers?

 Yes, South Africa’s got a bad rap, especially for female solo travelling.
 But don’t be disheartened.
 You can still experience South Africa and the beautiful Drakensberg region.
 We recommend staying at a hostel or backpackers (definitely don’t camp solo) and meet up with other solo travellers to hike together.